 Classic yellow mustard is most often used, but you can substitute dijon if you like a little extra kick, too.

 Celery gets diced small and hard boiled eggs get cut in half and each quartered.
 I don’t like little bits of hard boiled egg and feel this cut makes for a good feel and visual.

 A simple sprinkle of paprika on top and you’re ready to serve.

 Great as a side dish for potlucks, lunches, dinners, picnics and big Game Day parties, this Classic Potato Salad hits all the right flavor notes.

-In a small bowl whisk together mayonnaise, cider vinegar, sweet relish, sugar, mustard, salt, garlic powder, and pepper.
+- In a small bowl whisk together mayonnaise, cider vinegar, sweet relish, sugar, mustard, salt, garlic powder, pepper and celery seeds.

 - Sprinkle paprika on top for garnish (optional) and serve chilled or at room temperature.

 - Some use russet potatoes, that get peeled.
 I like to use red potatoes or yellow (Yukon Gold) and keep the skins on.
 Both options are wonderful.

 - After cutting the red onion I cover with cold water and let soak for 15 minutes, then drain and use.
 This takes the raw bite flavor out of them.